-Islam’s appeal has not grown amongst the general public; in fact it’s the opposite.
-Its record in political power speaks volumes for itself: stonings, honour killings, amputation of limbs, child ‘marriages’, sexual apartheid, decapitations, public hangings, bombs in discotheques and on buses, the slaughter of entire generations in the Middle East and North Africa…
+Islam’s appeal has not grown amongst the general public; in fact, it’s the opposite.
+Its record in political power speaks volumes for itself: stonings, honor killings, amputation of limbs, child ‘marriages’, sexual apartheid, decapitations, public hangings, bombs in discotheques and on buses, the slaughter of entire generations in the Middle East and North Africa…

 It is the difference between Christianity today and one during the inquisition.